ibabushkin/vim-markdown/README.md

-# Markdown for Vim
+# Markdown for Vim (on steroids)
-A complete environment to create Markdown files with a syntax highlight that doesn't suck!
+A complete environment to create Markdown files with a syntax highlighting that doesn't suck!
+This is a fork of @gabrielelana's [vim-markdown](https://github.com/gabrielelana/vim-markdown) that adds a few features that are useful for notetaking.

+# Original README

 ## Features
 * Strong support for the Markdown flavor implemented by Github: what you see in Vim is what you get on Github